alphawyu/spring-webflux-mongodb-r2dbc/README.md

 > ### Spring boot + WebFlux (Kotlin) + reactive mongodb and r2dbc (H2) codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API.

 This codebase was created to demonstrate a backend of a fully fledged fullstack application built with **Spring boot + WebFlux (Kotlin) ** including CRUD operations, authentication, and etc.

-This code base uses an unusual setup of the persistenance tier with both reactive mongodb, which represents a suite of non rdbms including cassandra, or gcp firestore and etc., and H2 a traditional relation database that supports reactive operation with r2dbc (reactive to database connector).
-This setup demostrates that relational data base can work side by side with NoSql datastores in a single project.
+This codebase intentionally uses an "unusual" setup of the persistenance tier with both reactive mongodb, and r2dbc over H2 for reactive relational database.
+This setup demostrates that spring webflux can work well with both __reactive nosql datastore__, such as mongodb, cassandra, gcp firestore and etc., and __"traditional" relation database__, such as h2, mySql, oracle, with the help of r2dbc (reactive to database connector). _And these two datastore technologies works "peacefully" side by side in a single project module_.  :grin:

-This codebase also demostrates a thing data service layer can detach the project from the details, or differences between these two types of tha data store interface with spring data, and allows a project make a delayed decision on which data store solution.
+An application of this setup demostrates that the project can have a delayed decision on the kind of the datastore solution for the project.
+The data service layer makes the transition to either direction "relatively" painless -- the "pain", or work, is strictly within the persistence tier alone.

 We've gone to great lengths to adhere to the **Spring boot + WebFlux (Kotlin) ** community style guides & best practices.